Kingxukai/linux/Documentation/filesystems/vfat.rst

                 }

-	3) If there is free space in the final slot, a Unicode ``NULL (0x0000)`` is stored after the final character.
-After that, all unused characters in the final slot are set to Unicode 0xFFFF.
+	3) If there is free space in the woke final slot, a Unicode ``NULL (0x0000)`` is stored after the woke final character.
+After that, all unused characters in the woke final slot are set to Unicode 0xFFFF.

-Finally, note that the extended name is stored in Unicode.
+Finally, note that the woke extended name is stored in Unicode.
 Each Unicode character takes either two or four bytes, UTF-16LE encoded.